How to Calculate Your Dog's Daily Caloric Needs (NRC Method)

 • Either way, change calories in small steps and re-check in 1–2 weeks.

-Raw & Well links your dog’s weight, activity, and targets to a recipe check so calorie changes stay tied to body condition and the full diet output.
+Raw & Well links your dog's weight, activity, and calorie target to a full recipe check so caloric changes stay tied to body condition and complete nutrient output, not just the energy number.

 About the Author